Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Back to Taborfjell on the "Ships starting with T" page.

 Olsen & Ugelstad had another ship by this name, built in Fredrikstad in 1936, 1288 gt.
 Sold to Holland in 1937 (N.v.
 Mij.
 Zeetransport, Rotterdam) and renamed Prins Frederik Hendrik.
-According to the website Oranje Lijn she was bombed by German aircraft on March 8-1941 on a voyage from Cardiff to Bathurst.
+She was bombed by German aircraft on March 8-1941 on a voyage from Cardiff to Bathurst.
 On fire, abandoned by crew in the St. Georges Channel.
 6 Dutch and 2 English seamen died, while the Norwegian Polartank rescued the the rest and took them to Swansea.
 According to Roger W. Jordan's "The World's Merchant Fleet 1939" there were 16 survivors.

 The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "Sjøforklaringer fra 2. verdenskrig", Volume II, Norwegian Maritime Museum, and misc. (ref.
 My sources).